KAIZN-io/Voy/README.md

 <a name="init_database"></a>
 ## 2. Initialize the database
 1. Open the Flask shell with `flask shell`
-2. Get the model schema with `from server.model.user_management import db`
+2. Get the model schemas with `from server.model import db`
-3. Create the database and the table with `db.create_all()`
+3. Create the database and the tables with `db.create_all()`

 <a name="build_assets"></a>
 ## 3. Build assets